-All six countries on this trip require visitors to carry a valid passport with at least six months validity remaining following your return home.
+All seven countries on this trip require visitors to carry a valid passport with at least six months' validity remaining following your return home.

 As this trip crosses national borders, please be prepared to pay border fees for some countries.

-Mexico: You don’t need a visa to enter Mexico but you will need a tourist card, which you get on arrival.
+Mexico: British nationals don’t need a visa to enter Mexico but will need a tourist card, which you’ll get on arrival.
 You will need to complete an immigration form on your flight or at a border crossing in order to get your tourist card.
 You will need to keep your tourist card safe as you need it to leave the country.
-The exit tax for Mexico by land is 21USD.
+The exit tax for Mexico by land is 65USD.

 Guatemala: British passport holders don’t need a visa to visit Guatemala for stays of up to 90 days.
-There is a 1.25USD entrance tax and a 3USD exit tax in Guatemala.
+There is a 30USD exit tax in Guatemala.

 Nicaragua: British nationals can visit Nicaragua without a visa for up to three months.
-A 12USD fee will be required on entry, and a 5USD fee is payable on exit.
+A 10USD fee will be required on entry, and a 35USD fee is payable on exit.